 The MetaGuide app was developed by the second and fifth authors of this manuscript to be used in conjunction with the MTL Urban Museum to support historical inquiry (described below in Theoretical Framework for Fostering Historical Reasoning section).
 Unlike the MTL Urban Museum app, which was handled by the learner, MetaGuide was primarily used by the guide.
 Figure 3 illustrates a screenshot of the primary MetaGuide interface where three main (superordinate) historical differences are outlined in red to remind the guide of the learning objectives for the learning session (for the learner to point out differences between them in the 1800s vs. the present day).
-Figure 4 displays a visualization of specific historical differences for each of the three superordinate ones that learners could point out: (1) differences about Buildings (i.e., contemporary absence of the Porter's House), (2) Transportation (i.e., contemporary decline in popularity of horse drawn carriages as a mode of Transportation), and (3) the Gates themselves (i.e., material: picket fence vs. stone pillars).
+Figure 4 displays a visualization of specific historical differences for each of the three superordinate ones that learners could point out: (1) differences about Buildings (i.e., contemporary absence of the Porter's House), (2) Transportation (i.e., contemporary decline in popularity of horse-drawn carriages as a mode of Transportation), and (3) the Gates themselves (i.e., material:

+Fig. 1 Picture of the McCord Museum's MTL Urban Museum App interface at the Roddick Gates location (text hidden)

+Fig. 2 Screenshot from portable SMI eye tracking glasses (SMI ETG 2w; 30 Hz) of learner using the MTL Urban Museum app and Google Earth to identify historical differences between the Roddick Gates in the past (1800s) and the present.
+The eye tracking video provided second-to-second information on what participants were looking at.
+The orange dot corresponds to what the participant is currently looking at during the video replay picket fence vs. stone pillars).
 Figure 5 displays an example of a prompt that MetaGuide would provide the guide with to use in order to direct a learners' attention to a specific historical difference or evaluate whether the difference a learner pointed out is correct.
-Guides could access prompts for each of the superordinate historical differences by touching the red outline on the main interface (Figure 3).
+Guides could access prompts for each of the superordinate historical differences by touching the red outline on the main interface (Fig. 3).
 Prompts vary depending on the historical difference in question, and include (for example) an illustrative timeline of changes to the Roddick Gates (if the Gates are selected) and an illustration of the porter's house (if the left-most red area is selected), which was mentioned in the text.
-Guides also possessed a hard copy of the prompts (including the historical illustrations) available in MetaGuide as part of the detailed experimental protocol they kept on hand and consulted during the experiment.
+Guides also possessed a hard copy of the prompts (including the historical illustrations) available in